- Is the COVID-19 vaccine required?

 - Is it COVID-19 or a vaccine reaction?

 After getting a COVID-19 vaccine, you may have some side effects.
 These are normal signs that your body is building protection against COVID-19.
-Your arm may hurt where you got your shot or you may have redness or swelling.
+Your arm may hurt where you got your vaccine or you may have redness or swelling.
 You may be tired or have a headache, muscle pain, chills, fever, or nausea.
 They may affect your ability to do daily activities but should go away in a few days.
 Some people have no side effects.
 Learn more about possible side effects after getting a COVID-19 vaccine.

 If the symptoms do not go away after a few days, you should seek medical advice.
 If there’s a possibility you have COVID-19 or were exposed, please stay away from others as a precaution.
 If you experience a medical emergency after getting the COVID-19 vaccine, call 9-1-1 immediately.